Vindrue/Jellyfish/CONTRIBUTIONS.md

 discord: @vindrue

 as the project is small contributions are handled personally, anything helps, and i'll be happy to get you started :D

+General contribution rules:
+  Constants in CONSTANT_CASE, variables/functions/macros in snake_case, julia files in CamelCase.jl
+  Respect the user's clocks and bytes
+  Max line length of 128 characters, you can use line breaks to bypass this